Jaguar!

-Jaguar! is a junior roller coaster located at Knott's Berry Farm in Buena Park, California.
+Jaguar! is a steel family roller coaster located at Knott's Berry Farm in Buena Park, California.
 Built by Zierer and designed by Werner Stengel, the coaster opened to the public in 1995.

 History

 In December 1994, Knott's Berry Farm announced that Jaguar! would be coming to the park.
 The ride would cost $10 million to build.
 Although it was set to open in May 1995, this was delayed.
 Jaguar! would open on June 17, 1995.

 Ride experience

 Queue

 Riders approach the ride through the temple in the Fiesta Village section of the park.
 Many Mayan-style drawings and paintings can be seen on the walls throughout the entire temple.
 The bottom queue is the most themed part.
 On one side, riders can see prisoners that were imprisoned in the temple that are now just skeletons.
 On another side, riders see a giant Aztec idol with skulls on the side of him.
 The bottom walls are painted to show Aztec gatherings with prisoners and others.
 The queue winds through a series of rooms and tunnels.
 As riders walk up the next ramp, they can see more skulls into the temple.
 Straight ahead, there is giant stone tablet of some more Mayan Jaguar Warriors with the head of a jaguar.
 To the left of that, there is another Mayan idol head.
 Riders can sometimes hear the roaring of the Jaguar, activated when the train enters the helix located at the end of the coaster.
 Tribal drums and other Mayan sound effects can also be heard.
 The queue rises in elevation to the station where riders board the roller coaster.